 The NOCO jump starter pack is a serious tool, don’t let its size fool you.
 This little guy fights way above its weight.
 Capable of starting a diesel truck engine and yet small enough to fit in your glove box.
 Pic links out to Amazon.com.

-The Topdon is an inexpensive reliable battery tester, it also runs alternator and battery crank test.
+The Topdon is an inexpensive, reliable battery tester, running alternator and battery crank tests.
 Pic links out to Amazon.com.

 Schumacher OBD-L Memory Saver or KAM tool.
 Important to fit the memory tool before disconnecting the battery.
 Modern cars don’t like being without power.
 The Schumacher is easy to use with its 3 steps guided procedure.
 Pic links out to Amazon.com.